tech-acs/chimera-docs/docs/developer/Getting started/Configuration.md

 - MAP_STARTING_ZOOM=7

     set this to the desired starting map zoom level.
 When navigating to the map page, this will be starting zoom level (default 7)

 - FEATURED_INDICATORS_PER_DATA_SOURCE=2

     on the home page, for each of the data sources, you can select and feature a number of indicators.
 You can set how many using this variable (default 2)

+- MAIL_ENABLED

+    turn this on if you intend to send emails through the system (default false) and configure all the SMTP details

 <b>From .env file</b>
 - CACHE_TTL_SECONDS=1800